COSC-499-W2025/capstone-project-team-9/docs/logs/team_logs/Term2WeeklyLogs.md

 # Sprint Report – Term 2 Week 65 (2026/02/09 to 2026/02/15)

 ## **Overview**
+This week focused on "polishing" and "feature completion" for Milestone 2.
+We delivered several high-impact features, including the AI Ranking System, Incremental Project Updates, and Thumbnail Support, moving the application from a functional prototype to a feature-rich product.
+We also addressed technical debt by replacing raw print statements with a standardized logging system and ensuring the frontend correctly initializes the database structure upon startup.

 ## **Completed Work**
 - For links or our completed work, refer to the peer evaluations tab we have created.

 ### **Kevin**
+Core Contribution: Backend Observability & Logging Refactor.
+Replace printing with logging (#325): Refactored the backend to use a standardized logging module instead of raw print statements.
+Created src/common/logger.py and updated project_analyzer.py, portfolio_formatter.py, and API routes.
+This enables proper severity filtering (INFO vs ERROR) and improves server log manageability.

 ---